Lightning-AI/pytorch-lightning/docs/source/new_project.rst

 :class:`~pytorch_lightning.core.step_result.TrainResult` and :class:`~pytorch_lightning.core.step_result.EvalResult`
 objects.

-These objects are just plain Dictionaries but error checks for you to avoid things like memory leaks and automatically syncs metrics across GPUs/TPUs so you don't have to.
+These objects are just plain Dictionaries but error check for you to avoid things like memory leaks and automatically syncs metrics across GPUs/TPUs so you don't have to.

 .. code-block::